sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ### Best Practices

-If you're a plugin writer, please consult the [plugins best practices][Plugins-Best-Practices] page; it contains a set of guidelines to help you ensure that your plugin is consistent with and plays well with other plugins.
+If you're a plugin writer, please consult the [Plugins Best Practices][Plugins-Best-Practices] page; it contains a set of guidelines to help you ensure that your plugin is consistent and plays well with other plugins.

 Plugins Best Practices